Muitinkinyakkin/to_csv/README.md

-## def
-This script scans the csv file and extract CC numbers in the column "Preview", then outputs results.
+Script scans the csv file, extracts CC numbers in the column "Preview", then outputs results.